 As far as you are concerned about your dog eating bugs, be assured that they are safe and healthy until and unless they don’t mistakenly munch on a toxic or dangerous bug or insect, for instance, caterpillars, cockroaches, crickets, fireflies, grubs, and a few others.

-Also, black flies fly from one place to the other and carry all sorts of germs and diseases.
+Also, black flies fly from one place to another and carry all sorts of germs and diseases.

 It won’t cause any health problems but can be painful in areas like the nose and the mouth.

-It is in their nature to be a bit wild, to feel free and that’s absolutely nothing to worry about.
+It is in their nature to be a bit wild, to feel free, and that’s absolutely nothing to worry about.

 However, regular or massive ingestion might pose some severe digestion and intestinal diseases.

-However, if you notice any unusual behavior in your pet or find him sick, do visit a vet immediately.
+However, if you notice any unusual behavior in your pet or find him sick, visit a vet immediately.